jatinkumar762/Design-Patterns-Java/Structural Patterns/Decorator.md

-#### Intoduction
+#### Introduction

 * When we want to enhance behaviour of our existing object dynamically as and when required
 * Decorator wraps an object within itself and provides same interface as the wrapped object.
 So the client of original object does not need to change.
-* A decorator provides alternative to subclassing for extending funcationality of existing classes.
+* A decorator provides alternative to subclassing for extending functionality of existing classes.

-#### Implementation Steps
+#### Key Concepts:

-* We start with out component.
-  * Component defines interface needed or already used by client.
+1. **Component:** The interface or abstract class defining the methods that will be implemented.

+2. **ConcreteComponent:**

+* The class that implements the Component interface.
+* This is the object to which additional responsibilities can be added.

+3. **Decorator:**

-  * Concrete component implements the component.
+* An abstract class that implements the Component interface and has a Component object.
-  * We define our decorator.
-Decorator implements component & also needs reference to concrete component.
-  * In decorator method we provide additional behaviour on top that provided by concrete component instance.
-* Decorator can be abstract as well & depend on subclasses to provide functionality.
+* It serves as the base class for all decorators.

+4. **ConcreteDecorator:**

+* The classes that extend the Decorator class and add responsibilities to the Component.

 #### Implementation Example